 When you take the LSAT, you get 35 minutes to write a short essay.
 The writing will be in response to a prompt that may or may not be about legal topics.
 Whatever the subject, you will have to defend one side of an argument.
 This writing style is important in law school, so you must demonstrate it on the test.

-This section is not scored.
+This section is not scored and you do not have to take it the same day as the rest of the LSAT.
 However, it will be sent by LSAC—along with your LSAT score—to every law school to which you apply.
 Your admission could be impacted by this writing sample, so do your best.
 Here are some LSAT essay tips and LSAT writing sample tips to help you.

 Know What You Are Up Against

-You will face the essay writing at the very end of the LSAT.
-You could be tired.
+You will face essay writing at some point during the LSAT.
+Depending on when you take it, you could be tired.
 That is why you need to practice, so that writing this way will come naturally, even if you’re a little out of it.